Weburz/burzpage/docs/src/content/docs/reference/high-level-design.md

 ## 1. Introduction

-The BurzPress Content Management System (CMS) will allow users to create, edit, manage, and publish content (primarily blogs and web article).
+The "**BurzContent**" Content Management System (CMS) will allow users to create, edit, manage, and publish content (primarily blogs and web article).
 The system will have a user-friendly interface and will be accessible to admins, content creators, and viewers in addition to providing a developer-friendly API to hook custom end-user website on to.
 It will support various media formats and offer features like versioning, user roles, access control, and content approval workflows, etc.

 ## 2. System Overview